 Tips for buying a home as a solo buyer

 Buying a home is a big deal, but doing it solo?
 That’s a whole different challenge.
 Without the backup of a second income, it can feel like the odds are stacked against you.
-Property prices are high, deposits can take years to save, and affordability checks can feel like they’re set up for couples.
-But here’s the thing: buying a home on your own is far from impossible.
+Property prices are high, deposits can take years to save up for, and affordability checks can feel like they’re set up for couples.
+But here’s the thing: buying a house on your own is far from impossible.
 With the right help - and yes, there’s plenty out there - you can absolutely make it happen!

 The concept of buying a house, the agent offers interest rate contracts on mortgages and home purchases for customers to s...